grahamjenson/ger/README.md

 1. Find similar people to `person` by looking at their history (*limiting the number of returned similar people*)
 2. Calculate the similarities from `person` to the list of people (*limiting the amount of history*)
 3. Find a list of the most recent `thing`s the similar people have `action`ed (*limiting the number returned*)
-4. Calculating the weights of `thing`s using the similarity of the people (*filtering based on filter actions and retuning the highest weighted*)
+4. Calculating the weights of `thing`s using the similarity of the people (*additionally weighting the `crowd_weight`, filtering based on filter actions, then retuning the highest weighted*)

 # Technology